Who is Cawley & Bergmann?

-The best way to go about dealing with Cawley & Bergmann is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Cawley & Bergmann for millions of clients nationwide.
+The most effective way to deal with Cawley & Bergmann is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Cawley & Bergmann on behalf of their clients.

 Will Cawley & Bergmann sue me or garnish my wages?

 Like any debt collection agency, Cawley & Bergmann has the legal capacity to sue for unpaid debts.
 If they win this lawsuit, a judgment can be issued that permits them to garnish your wages as a method to collect the outstanding debt.
 However, it’s crucial to remember that the jurisdiction you’re in can significantly impact this process, as laws vary from state to state.